isaacs/node-dirty/README.md

+# Current Status

+I'm hacking away at a new version of dirty.
+The main concept stays, but things will be simpler, faster, compatible with node 0.1.30+ and less buggy : ).

 # Dirty - NoSQL for the little man

 A key value store for [node.js](http://nodejs.org/) that is simple, fast & dirty.